arnaldo31/concerts-scraper/README.md

 4. unzip the file if you dont have unzip app download it - https://www.7-zip.org/a/7z2406-x64.exe

 ## How to Use
-1. Open folder where this project is saved on your local machine
+1. Open folder where this project is saved on your local machine.
 2. Run the `main.py`
 3. Wait the script to finish.
-4. check the scrape data from `savefiles` folder
+4. check the scrape data from `savefiles` folder.

 ## Files Definitions